ndugu-nelson/AI-and-Machine-Learning-Educational-Projects-and-Resources/README.md

 ### **Overview:**

 - **README.md:**   Provides an overview of the repository and instructions on how to navigate the files and directories.
-- **SpaceX_Cleaning.ipynb:** A Jupyter notebook that contains data cleaning and preprocessing steps for a SpaceX dataset, focusing on preparing the data for further analysis and modeling.
+- **SpaceXData_Preprocessing.ipynb:** A Jupyter notebook that contains data cleaning and preprocessing steps for a SpaceX dataset, focusing on preparing the data for further analysis and modeling.
 The SpaceX dataset features parameter that might prove necessarily for predicting successful or unsuccessful landing for SPace X  rockets.

 ### **How to Use:**
 Clone the repository to your local machine.